AndreasOhligsch/AndreasOhligsch/README.md

 🎓 I recently completed a one-year MERN Stack Bootcamp, which has shifted my focus toward full-stack development.
 Although I am well-versed in Object-Oriented Programming, my recent endeavors have concentrated on mastering the MERN Stack.

-🌐 My interests currently lie in further exploring technologies such as TypeScript, Angular, Vue, PHP, and Python.
-I aim to build web applications that are both high-performing and maintain clean code.
+🌐 My interests currently lie in exploring Microservices Architecture, Docker, and Kubernetes.
+I aim to build web applications that are both high-performing and maintain clean code and I am eager to delve into the realm of DevOps

-🔍 I stay informed of the latest trends in software architecture and technology, and I am eager to delve into the realms of DevOps, Microservices Architecture, Docker, and Kubernetes.
-Prior to that, my goal is to broaden my proficiency in diverse programming languages.

 <!---
 AndreasOhligsch/AndreasOhligsch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.